robbert-vdh/yabridge/README.md

   spikes.

-- The last but perhaps the most important thing you can do is to use a build of Wine compiled with Proton's fsync patches.
-This can improve performance significantly when using certain plugins.
-If you're running Arch or Manjaro, then you can use [Tk-Glitch's Wine fork](https://github.com/Frogging-Family/wine-tkg-git) for a customizable version of Wine with the fsync patches included.
+- The last but perhaps the most important thing you can do is to use a build of Wine compiled with Proton's fsync or FUTEX2 patches.
+This can improve performance significantly when using certain multithreaded plugins.
+If you are running Arch or Manjaro, then you can use [Tk-Glitch's Wine fork](https://github.com/Frogging-Family/wine-tkg-git) for a customizable version of Wine with the fsync patches included.
+Make sure to follow the instructions in the readme and don't try to use the prebuilt releases as they will have fshack enabled which tends to break many plugins that use Direct3D for their rendering.
 Aside from a patched copy of Wine you'll also need a supported kernel for this to work.
-Manjaro's kernel supports fsync out of the box, and on Arch you can use the `linux-zen` kernel.
+Manjaro's kernel supports fsync out of the box.
+On Arch you can use the `linux-zen` kernel.
+If you're installing `linux-zen` and you also use extramodules like NVIDIA drivers or VirtualBox host modules, then you'll need to also install `linux-zen-headers` and the `-dkms` versions of those extramodule packages.
 Finally, you'll have to set the `WINEFSYNC` environment variable to `1` to enable fsync.
 See the [environment configuration](#environment-configuration) section below for more information on where to set this environment variable so that it gets picked up when you start your DAW.

   You can find a guide to setting these things up on Ubuntu [here](https://zezic.github.io/yabridge-benchmark/).